mobify/workshops--building-a-plugin/README.md

   ```

 1. We're going to call our plugin **seesee**.
 Enter that now.
-1. When prompted for a description, enter: **A mobile first credit card mask and validator**.
+1. When prompted for a description, enter: **A mobile first credit card identifier and validator**.
 1. When prompted about whether or not to use Velocity, choose **no (n)**.
 1. When prompted as to whether our plugin requires a theme file, choose **no (n)**.